Codecademy/docs/content/dart/concepts/inheritance/inheritance.md

 - The hash(#) symbol, followed by the name is used to define Symbol in Dart.

 - Symbol obj = new Symbol("name")
-Here, the valid identifier such as function, valid class, public member name, or library name can be used in place of name value.
+Here the valid identifier such as function, valid class, public member name, or library name can be used in place of name value.

 -  '=>' The arrow syntax is a way to define a function that executes the expression to its right and returns its value.